Banana-Giova/Progetto_ATAC/README.md

 - `Bus:` bus_id,capacity
 - `Driver:` driver_id,name,surname

-In the specified folders there are valid CSV samples for each class.
+In the specified folder there are valid CSV samples for each class.